jfields4733/Jordan/README.md

 ### Final goal is to write RTL code looking at port interface, FSM, and ASM diagrams, separating data from control.

 # Deliverables:
 Write in lab notebooks in the goingToDo, Doing, Rant style keeping track of time.
-Rant whenever frustrated for more than 10 minutes attempting to do something.
+Rant whenever frustrated for more than 10 minutes.
 Turn one frustration per week into an entry in a knowledge database (formatted as a spreadsheet).

 Create a single electronic file containing the tiny vivado project, and a word document containing the following:
 a) RTL, Synthesis and Implementation schematic (and others) screen shots of the tiny project